|Location:||In the village Borgo Grotta Gigante, North of Trieste. (45°42'34.77"N, 13°45'53.27"E)|

 |1996||new paths built, separate exit.|

-Grotta Gigante is a reallz huge single cavern, 280m long, 65m wide and 107m high.
-Some small tunnels exist, but are not part of the tour.
+Grotta Gigante is a really huge single cavern, 280m long, 65m wide and 107m high.
+This was long time the biggest chamber of any show cave in the world.
+However, if you interpret La Verna in France a show cave, it is the new number one.
+Some other passages exist, but are not part of the tour.
 The cave is part of the system of the underground river Timavo, which enters the karst in Škocjanske Jame, nearby in Slovenia.

 The cave has very large stalagmites, with a special look.
 They are called palm trunc stalagmites or plate stack stalagmite because of their characteristic form.
 The palm trunc stalagmite is typical for a big chambers close to the surface.